Dubai Airports | Lost Property | Feedback |

 transition and operations throughout the programme at both airports.

 · Flight levels at DWC during the 80-day closure remains a work in progress as airlines consider their options.
 Passenger traffic is expected to increase

 sharply with more than 300 passenger flights a week operating from the airport during the 80-day period.

 · A total of 14 airlines have applied for slots at DWC during the 80-day runway refurbishment programme.
 This include 8 airlines that will relocate to DWC

 for the 80 period and include flydubai, PAL Express, Jet Airways, Royal Brunei Airlines, Yemenia Airlines, Equatorial Congo Airlines, Malaysia Airlines or

 · As with Dubai International, DWC will operate 24 hours a day, seven days a week.

 · The Roads and Transport Authority will continue to provide a fully integrated ground transportation solution for Al Maktoum International with a regular

 bus service from key locations in Dubai and a dedicated fleet of taxis serving the airport.
-Dubai Airports will also provide a full-service express bus
+Dubai Airports will also provide an express bus service every